nornes/tiles-rapIoT/README.md

 ### Squares Modules

-In order to enable everyday objects to become interactive and support interaction primitives we developed *Squares* tiny computers that can be easily sticked anywhere.
+In order to enable everyday objects to become interactive and support interaction primitives we developed *Squares*, tiny computers that can be easily sticked anywhere.
 Square capture input primitives and produce output primitives.
-They can be recharged using a standard microUSB cable.
-ON/OFF switch is located on the left side.
+They can be recharged using a standard Micro-USB cable.
+The on/off switch is located on the left side.

 ![Squares modules](imgs/squares.png)

 In order to build applications that make use of interaction primitives captured/produced by square modules within your application we developed a set of software tools called TDT.

-### Tiles Development Tools (TDT) v.01
+### Tiles Development Tools (TDT) v0.1

 TDT provides a development environment to facilitate the development of software that make use of sequences of interaction events to implement specific application logic.
 TDT is composed by
-- **Tiles Cloud** is a cloud infrastructure, real-time APIs and software libraries to enable development and integration of Tile-based interfaces with software applications
+- **Tiles Cloud** is a cloud infrastructure, and contains real-time APIs and software libraries to enable development and integration of Tile-based interfaces with software applications.
-- **Tiles Connect** a smartphone app for discovery and administration of quare modules
+- **Tiles Connect** is a smartphone app for discovery and administration of square modules.
-- **Tiles Libraries** to write tiles application within your favourite development environment.
+- **Tiles Libraries** enable writeing Tiles application in your preferred programming language.

 ![alt text](imgs/TDT.png)